 - Inexpensive basic smartphone

-- Big bright IPS screen
+- Big bright screen

 - Decent camera in good lighting

 - Slows down when multitasking

 - Too little ram

 - Camera suffers in anything other than broad daylight

 The Blu Studio 5.0 II is a bit of a mixed bag in terms of specs.
 Where some of its features outperform other devices in its price class others fail to impress.
 And with newer, cheaper devices being released monthly (even some more by Blu) this phone is already dated.